-The Office of Sponsored Research (OSR) is the focal point for grants and contracts administration at the Georgetown University Medical Center (GUMC).
-OSR is the GUMC Authorized Organizational Representative (AOR) and the only GUMC organization authorized to bind the Medical Center in sponsored research agreements.
+The Office of Sponsored Research (OSR) is the Georgetown University Medical Center (GUMC) Authorized Organizational Representative (AOR) and the only GUMC organization authorized to bind the Medical Center in sponsored research agreements.
 OSR is responsible for reviewing grant and contract applications for compliance with sponsor and University policies, in cooperation with other University administrative offices.
 All research and training grant and contract applications, without exception, must be approved by the Director or Deputy Director of OSR or their designee, prior to submission.
-See our Proposals page for information on the proposal submission process.
+OSR works closely with Research Development Services (RDS), a "sister" office that supports GUMC investigators with opportunity identification, proposal development and submission, and sub-recipient and independent consultant collaborations.
+See our Funding Opportunities and Proposals page for information on RDS and OSR roles in the proposal submission process.

 OSR Pre-award Office Phone (Building D, Room 283): 202-687-0020

 OSR Post-award Office Phone (Harris Building, Suite 1100): (202) 687-1701

 TRACS (Transmittal Review and Compliance System) - internal routing system for proposal review and approval